Vertical boiler: Steam shovels and cranes

 Construction equipment such as steam cranes and steam shovels used vertical boilers to good effect.
 On a rotating base, the weight of the boiler would help to counterbalance the load suspended from the shovel bucket or crane jib, mounted on the opposite side of the pivot from the boiler.
 The compact boiler footprint permitted smaller designs than would have been the case for a horizontal type, thus allowing use on smaller worksites; the extra height of a vertical boiler being less critical for such a generally tall machine.

 Marine applications

 Some steam boats, particularly smaller types such as river launches, were designed around a vertical boiler.
 The small footprint of the boiler permitting smaller, more space-efficient designs, with less of the usable vessel being occupied by the means of propulsion rather than the payload.

 Stationary applications

-Vertical types such as the Cochran boiler provided useful, small footprint, package solutions for many stationary applications, including process and space heating.
+Vertical types such as the Cochran boiler and the Manning boiler provided useful, small footprint, package solutions for many stationary applications, including process and space heating.